sherzodcode/diary-API/readme.txt

 I have to start my React course TODAYYY
-I had problems in my project that i can't solve, I need to fix them soon And i started React courses now i have to learn more and make client section for DIARY project I'm thinking about should i add service section today, but theproblem is prisma ain't workin, and i can't add nothin to database, use clear SQL quaries..... no
+I had problems in my project that i can't solve, I need to fix them soon And i started React courses now i have to learn more and make client section for DIARY project I'm thinking about should i add service section today, but the problem is prisma ain't workin, and i can't add nothin to database, use clear SQL quaries you may say..... no

 ///////////